On Wednesday, Sept. 23, 2020, the Miami-Dade Courts entered Phase II of COVID-19 emergency operations.

 Court proceedings that can take place remotely via telephone or video technology will continue to take place.

-Jury trials will resume in limited number following strict adherence to health and safety protocols established by the Centers for Disease Control (CDC) and other health authorities.
+Jury trials are temporarily suspended through February 28 2021, but are expected to resume on March 1st in limited number, following strict adherence to health and safety protocols established by the Centers for Disease Control (CDC) and other health authorities.
 A video explaining the steps the Miami-Dade Courts are taking to keep all trial participants safe may be found here.

 The Miami-Dade Courts Phase 2 operations include limited in-person contact as described below: